A young boy arrives at the physical therapy center in Zarqa, Jordan. He looks completely at home in his surroundings.

-“The day he was born, the doctors told us he’d been starved of oxygen during birth and some of his motor functions had been affected,” Ali’s older sister, Reham explains of her four-year-old brother who has cerebral palsy.
-“Then and there I decided I would do everything I could to help him.
-I’m usually the one who comes with him to his rehabilitation sessions.”
+“The day he was born, the doctors told us he’d been starved of oxygen during birth and some of his motor functions had been affected.
+There and then I decided to do everything I could to help him.
+I’m usually the one who comes with him to his rehabilitation sessions,” adds Reham, looking affectionately at her brother.

-Since this summer, Ali has been attending physical therapy sessions at one of our partner’s rehabilitation centers in Zarqa, Jordan with the support of HI’s team.
-Manal, a physical therapist with HI starts a new session with Ali in the rehabilitation center where Ali seems to feel at home.
-“He has made a lot of progress since we first met him,” Manal says.
+Manal, the center’s physical therapist, starts a new session with Ali.
+“He has made a lot of progress since we first met him,” she says.
 “He initially found it really hard to control his movements.
-He couldn’t hold his head straight, keep his balance, or grip things without difficulty.
+He couldn’t hold his head straight, keep his balance or grip things without difficulty.
 And he was really frightened.
-He cried a lot and it took a while for him to get used to our team and the rehabilitation exercises.
+He cried a lot and it took a while for him to get used to us and the rehabilitation exercises.
 But we’ve managed to win his trust over time.”

-Reham is proud of the progress Ali has made and is hopeful about his future.
+Ali will start nursery school next term.
 “As he grows up, I think the hardest thing for my brother will be realizing he can’t necessarily do everything the other children do, or not as easily.
 When we talk about what he can do rather than what he can’t, and when he sees that he’s not so different after all, it makes him happy.
 Ali’s really intelligent and even though he finds it hard to move around, he understands everything we say to him.
-I know he’s going to be one of the top students in his class.
+I know he’s going to be one of the top students in his class,” adds Reham proudly.